 The best way to boost team communication and collaboration when managing remote workers is through scheduling effective meetings.

-These meetings empower your team to share updates, brainstorm on new ideas and define clear priorities.
+These virtual meetings empower your team to share updates, brainstorm on new ideas and define clear priorities.

 Find a time that’s convenient for everyone.